Ammanford police station too costly, says force chief Ian Arundale

 "This is an example of the worst of PFI."

-BBC Wales has asked Dyfed-Powys Police to clarify how well used the station is."Fundamental reassessment"
+BBC Wales has asked Dyfed-Powys Police to clarify how well used the station is.

 The Conservatives in Westminster introduced PFI in 1992 to allow private companies to finance, build and run public sector projects including hospitals, schools and council offices.